-Would a broker be considered an owner when referring to defining the importer?
+Q: Would a broker be considered an owner when referring to defining the importer?

-A: The FDA has attempted to the best of its ability to define who the "owner," the "consignee," and the "U.S. agent" would be.
+Sanchez: The FDA has attempted to the best of its ability to define who the "owner," the "consignee," and the "U.S. agent" would be.
 In a situation where it's unclear whether the broker fits into any of these categories, one would then need to determine whether the broker has a financial interest in the shipment and/or control over the supply chain.
 If the broker has neither of those, then they are not going to be an importer for purposes of this rule.
 This is the standard to use when in doubt.

-If a company is fully compliant with the preventive controls for human food rule, what additional actions need to be taken if the company is using foreign raw materials but is not the importer of record?
+Q: If a company is fully compliant with the preventive controls for human food rule, what additional actions need to be taken if the company is using foreign raw materials but is not the importer of record?

-A: If you're not the importer of record then this rule doesn't apply to you.
+Sanchez: If you're not the importer of record then this rule doesn't apply to you.
 The importer that receives the raw materials would be subject to the FSVP rule and they would have the responsibility to make sure their customer is actually in compliance with the preventive controls rule.

 For example, if a company is importing spices from India, and the company doesn't have a presence in India, then it can rely on an accredited Indian party to conduct that audit.

-A: The on-site audit is triggered by a serious hazard, but there is not a separate trigger that then states the hazard can only be verified by a third party.
+Sanchez: The on-site audit is triggered by a serious hazard, but there is not a separate trigger that then states the hazard can only be verified by a third party.
 The instances that you may want to use a third-party auditor are when you would like to eliminate an appearance of a conflict of interest.

-For example, if a serious hazard is identified, one could approach this from a regulatory standpoint or a strategic standpoint, which could help is providing the company with distance in case something did happen.
+For example, if a serious hazard is identified, one could approach this from a regulatory standpoint or a strategic standpoint, which could help in providing the company with distance in case something did happen.
 This is also true for when it comes to all the final FSMA rules.
 It's not just about regulatory compliance, but each rule also provides an opportunity to be strategic.

-With these third-party audits, which certifications will be accepted by the FDA?
+Q: With these third-party audits, which certifications will be accepted by the FDA?
 Will GFSI-recognized certifications be accepted?

-A: This is where GFSI certifications might end up with the accreditation that's needed.
+Sanchez: This is where GFSI certifications might end up with the accreditation that's needed.
 The FDA will essentially keep a list of all accredited third parties, and a company should be able ask the third party to verify their registration as an accredited party and verify their accreditation with the FDA.
 If the third-party auditor cannot supply either of those, then you simply don't use them.

 It is believed that some of the bigger certification groups like GFSI won't have an issue.
 Their certification will carry the accreditation weight because of their registration with the FDA.

-If a U.S. company has a manufacturing facility in Mexico, are they subject to the FSVP rule?
+Q: If a U.S. company has a manufacturing facility in Mexico, are they subject to the FSVP rule?

-A: The key for the FSVP rule is if product is coming through customs, you're going to have to document compliance.
+Sanchez: The key for the FSVP rule is if product is coming through customs, you're going to have to document compliance.
 And what the FDA is doing with the FSVP rule is bringing parity to the preventive controls rules.
 Essentially, FDA has implemented these new safety standards with the preventive controls rules, but these only apply to domestic facilities.
 There would then be disparity between domestic facilities adhering to certain standards and foreign facilities not.
 The FSVP rule rectifies that and ensures all are producing to the same standard, performing hazard analyses, and performing verification of some form.

 If product is coming through customs, you're most likely going to get questions related to foreign supplier verification, and the only way to really answer those questions is through documentation compliance.

-If a foreign supplier is a subsidiary of the importer, how do you control the bias in conflict of interest during the audit?
+Q: If a foreign supplier is a subsidiary of the importer, how do you control the bias in conflict of interest during the audit?

+Sanchez: FDA is still determining the relationship of affiliates and where the relationship means that it's not necessarily a third party.
 One would want to look at the type of hazards, the compliance history of the facility, and the product category in general.
 There are certain product categories that are inherently more difficult than others.
 This is, again, where a more strategic approach comes into play.

-Where can someone find more information on these specific rules?
+Q: Where can someone find more information on these specific rules?

-A: You can read the FAQs posted for each of the published rules, but if you're looking for more details regarding your specific operation, chances are, someone asked a similar form of your questions in the public comments section.
+Sanchez: You can read the FAQs posted for each of the published rules, but if you're looking for more details regarding your specific operation, chances are, someone asked a similar form of your questions in the public comments section.
 FDA is required to publish and respond to all public comments, and you can find them listed under each published rule.

-A: If the hazard is not a reasonably likely hazard, then, if the company is being strategic, it's going to go on a "watch list" to suggest that if the hazard does becomes reasonably likely to occur, it will need to be included in the verification program.
+Sanchez: If the hazard is not a reasonably likely hazard, then, if the company is being strategic, it's going to go on a "watch list" to suggest that if the hazard does becomes reasonably likely to occur, it will need to be included in the verification program.